elastic/ecs-mapper/README.md

 ## Warning

-This tool is experimental, and not officially supported.
+This tool is currently experimental and not yet officially supported.

+Our goal is to solicit early feedback on making the process of converting data to ECS even easier.
-You're welcome to open Github issues and PRs for it, and we will address them on a best effort basis.
+So please feel welcome to open issues and PRs, and we will address them on a best effort basis.

 ## Synopsis